-Significant points of note are summarised below:
+Significant points of note about the skills funding rules are summarised below:

 - Total Negotiated Price: There is no longer a requirement to report your delivery cost if it is above the funding band maximum.
 The price entered into the ILR and the apprenticeship service must be the funding band maximum minus the cost of any relevant prior learning or additional adjustment agreed with the employer.

 - There are new rules related to initial assessment and recognition of prior learning and experience.
 This includes the way the costs are reduced.

 - There is a requirement to demonstrate some active learning every 4 weeks (defined as Off-The-Job training or English and maths) to justify the monthly payment.

 - The Commitment Statement will be renamed Training Plan.
 There is also clarification on what should be included on the agreed Training Plan.
 Significantly the link with Off-The-Job training, and a new rule relating to funds at risk if there is not an up-to-date Training Plan which demonstrates progress being made.